 The invention of the light bulb and urbanization would replace sleeping in two distinct chunks, but the idea of The Witching Hour would remain ingrained in European society.

-There seems to be a physiological reason folks felt/sensed/perceived spooky things during The Witching Hour.
+If we want to throw science into the mix as we do some research, it would seem that there is a physiological reason folks felt/sensed/perceived spooky things during The Witching Hour.
 Once again, undependable Wikipedia says: “Psychological literature suggests that apparitional experiences and sensed presences are most common between the hours of 2 and 4 a.m., corresponding with a 3 a.m. peak in the amount of melatonin in the body.”

 “3AM hits right about the time their body is going through REM, the deepest sleep possible.
 This does a few things to you—it slows your heart rate down, drops your body temperature, and generally dulls as many functions as possible so you can get truly deep rest.
 If you wake up suddenly in the middle of an REM phase, you’re going to feel super, crazy weird.
 The natural reaction to feeling so disoriented and even colder than normal is fear…this fear becomes common amongst large groups of people, so we attached meaning to it.
 If we’re always waking up at 3AM in a panic—something dark and ominous must be at fault.”